laravel/docs/validation.md

 <a name="rule-ascii"></a>
 #### ascii

-The field under validation must be entirely 7 bit ASCII characters.
+The field under validation must be entirely 7-bit ASCII characters.

 <a name="rule-bail"></a>
 #### bail